Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 - high coupling with `pandas` that breaks an important software design pattern: [Dependency Inversion Principle (DIP)](https://en.wikipedia.org/wiki/Dependency_inversion_principle) which promotes dependencies at the abstract layers (interface) over the implementation layer.

-That's where the protocol comes into play.
-The dataframe protocol is the interface that specifies a common representation of dataframes and thus restores the broken dependency inversion design pattern.
+The dataframe protocol comes into play as the interface specifying a common representation of dataframes and thus restores the broken dependency inversion design pattern.

-So now, we will have a kind of `to_dataframe`/`from_dataframe` that allows us to go from a  dataframe object of a given library (supporting the protocol) to the protocol dataframe object which is a safe path to preserve library specific features.
-Also the protocol enforces zero-copy as much as possible which gets us rid of the possible memory overhead mentioned.
+The dataframe interchange will have `to_dataframe`/`from_dataframe` methods that allows us to go from a  dataframe object of a given library (supporting the protocol) to the protocol dataframe object which is a safe path to preserve library specific features.
+Also, the protocol enforces zero-copy as much as possible which gets us rid of the possible memory overhead mentioned.

 <br/>
 <p align="center">
     <img
      alt="On the left, we have the interoperability between dataframe libraries through `pandas` which is a implementation dependency.
-On the right, we have the interoperability through the interchange dataframe API which an abstract dependency" src="/images/2021/10/dataframe-api-cudf/design_comparison.jpg">
+On the right, we have the interoperability through the Dataframe interchange API which an abstract dependency" src="/images/2021/10/dataframe-api-cudf/design_comparison.jpg">
-    <i>Design comparison without and with the interchange dataframe protocol API </i>
+    <i>Design comparison without and with the Dataframe interchange protocol API </i>
 </p>
 <br/>

-One of the main benefits is that each dataframe library can evolve independently as long as the interface contract specification is followed and we are free from any dataframe library dependency as is the case with pandas.
+One of the main benefits of libraries complying with the dataframe interchange is that each library can evolve independently as long as the interface contract specification is followed and we are free from any dataframe library dependency as is the case with pandas.
 For more details about the purpose and scope of the protocol, please take a look [at the DataFrame API documentation](https://github.com/data-apis/dataframe-api/blob/main/protocol/purpose_and_scope.md).

-### A brief description of the protocol dataframe interface
+## A brief description of the dataframe interchange protocol

-The interchange dataframe protocol interface is in fact a composition of interfaces:
+The dataframe interchange protocol is in fact a composition of interfaces:

 <br/>